-The draft Title VI and Limited English Proficiency Plan was presented to the Technical Advisory Committee and Citizens Advisory Committee for review and recommendations on February 12, 2025, and March 19, 2025.
-The plan was made available for public comment along with the PPP for a 45-day comment period starting February 18, 2025.
-It was adopted by the Technical Advisory Committee and Citizens Advisory Committee on March 19, 2025.
-It is now being presented to the Metropolitan Transportation Planning Organization Board for adoption.
-The Title VI and Limited English Proficiency Plan is attached.
+The draft Title VI and Limited English Proficiency Plan was presented to the Technical Advisory Committee and Citizens Advisory Committee for review and recommendations.
+It has been made available for public comment along with the PPP for a 45-day period beginning February 18, 2025.
+The draft plan will be presented at the Metropolitan Transportation Planning Organization Board Meeting for action on April 4, 2025.
+The draft Title VI and Limited English Proficiency Plan is attached.